Sunday 24 July 2016

 So when my inks do attach happily to their paper surface, they will attach initially using a hydrogen bond, which is “the electrostatic attraction between two polar groups that occurs when a hydrogen (H) atom covalently bound to a highly electronegative atom such as oxygen (O) experiences the electrostatic field of another highly electronegative atom nearby.”

 As I use my water based or hydrophilic inks, they will create molecular bonds within the thin layer of water that I have created around the cellulose fibres as I drag my ink laden pen or brush across the surface of the paper.
-Put into very basic terms, ink sticks to paper because it has a high affinity for the medium it's being applied to.
+Put into very basic terms, my water based ink sticks to paper because it has a high affinity for the medium it's being applied to.

 On the other hand there are hydrophobic surfaces.
-When ink is drawn onto a surface that it doesn't like, it aggregates, it sort of clumps together, as if it is trying to avoid any interaction with the surface.
+When water based ink is drawn onto a surface that it doesn't like, it aggregates, it sort of clumps together, as if it is trying to avoid any interaction with the surface.
 Just rub some butter or lard on a sheet of paper and try and draw on it, you will see what I mean.

 This is not about repulsion between individual water molecules and lipids, it is because of the strong attraction of water molecules for one another in comparison with the slight lipid attraction.

-When water soluable ink begins to interact with lipids, (organic compounds that are insoluble in water, such as fatty acids or grease), the water forms ordered cages around the hydrophobic elements, (the lipids), because of the way the water molecules are more attracted to each other than the lipids.
-These cages cause a decrease in entropy, and by the 2nd law of thermodynamics, this is unfavorable.
+When water soluble ink begins to interact with lipids, (organic compounds that are insoluble in water, such as fatty acids or grease), the water forms ordered cages around the hydrophobic elements, (the lipids), because of the way the water molecules are more attracted to each other than the lipids.
+These cages cause a decrease in entropy, and by the 2nd law of thermodynamics, this is unfavourable.
 I.e. the system cannot pass from one stage of thermodynamic equilibrium to another, therefore the internal structural stability that hydroxyl groups give to proteins, would not be possible.

 In the diagram above you can think of the ink as the water, and the hydrocarbon chain of the lipid as the greasy surface.